AntonyThorpe/silverstripe-knockout-forms/README.md

 The button has the disabled attribute when its observable returns false.
 In addition, this field has the method of `setDisabledClass` to dynamically add a class to the input/select element when invalid.
 The default class is `FormAction_Disabled`.

 ### Knockout Form
-To capture form submission via enter & click, add a submit binding handler to the form.
-This can be pretty nifty for making Ajax calls.
+To capture form submission in a javascript function following enter/click, add a submit binding handler to the form.
+This can be pretty nifty for arranging ajax calls.
+In the below example `addToCart` is the javascript function that is called upon form submission.
 ```php
 $form = KnockoutForm::create(
     $this,